pierky/ansible-role-arouteserver/README.md

 ### Installation

 ARouteServer is installed using `pip` via PyPI or from a local package on the control machine.
-When the `upgrade` tag is used, the `--upgrade` argument is passed to `pip` to allow an upgrade of the installation.
+When the ansible variable `arouteserver_upgrade` is set to `true` (defaults to `false`), the `--upgrade` argument is passed to `pip` to allow an upgrade of the installation.

 Any local file within the role's `templates/config` directory is copied into the ARouteServer's directory (Jinja2 templates are supported).